matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 The proposed mapping follows a convention that is inspired by the [Badgerfish convention](http://www.sklar.com/badgerfish/), with deviations for compatibility with CUE and increased readability.

-This new mapping will be called `cXML` and follows the rules below:
+This new mapping will be called `koala` and follows the rules below:

 1. Each XML element maps to a CUE struct, with the struct key being the element name.
 2. Each nested XML element becomes a nested CUE struct.